 In the past, we’ve found cheaper down pillows to be clumpy and unsupportive, with feathers poking out where they shouldn’t be.
 The Parachute pillow is none of these things, and instead encompasses everything a down pillow should be: plush, soft, and supportive.

 For all of its wonderful qualities, we personally still aren’t fans of the fluffy feel of the down and the way our head sinks into the pillow slightly.
 Again, pillow preference is highly subjective, but if you’re a memory foam lifer like we are, you may find that even a super supportive down pillow like this one doesn’t have what it takes to convert you.
 The hunt for the perfect pillow may still continue for us, but Parachute has definitely piqued our interest, especially since it also makes a classic down side sleeper pillow.

 Texture: Lustrous and soft

-Parachute’s down pillows are encased in 100-percent sateen weave cotton, which gives them a smooth, lustrous feel.
-In addition to its sophisticated subtle sheen, sateen is known for its breathability, durability, and wrinkle resistance.
+Parachute’s down pillow is encased in 100-percent sateen weave cotton, which gives it a smooth, lustrous feel.
 The casing is reinforced with a double stitched piping seam to prevent tearing and increase durability.